-- This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International - You are free to: - Share copy and redistribute the material in any medium or format - Adapt remix, transform, and build upon the material - for any purpose, even commercially. - Under the following terms: - suggests the licensor endorses you or your use. - contributions under the same license as the original. - legally restrict others from doing anything the license permits.
+- This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ - You are free to: - Share copy and redistribute the material in any medium or format - Adapt remix, transform, and build upon the material - for any purpose, even commercially. - Under the following terms: - Attribution You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use. - ShareAlike If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original. - No additional restrictions You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.